MycoTechnology with Jim Alderink

 Alex Dorr 28:02

 Right.
 Yeah.
 And so it’s you know, it’s a great protein for vegans, it’s an alternative to tofu.
 Tofu, it’s kind of squishy.
 Tempeh is pretty hard.
-And on top of that, it was it was functional as medicinal.
+And on top of that, it was it was functional.
 So it’s great.
 It was a it was a great functional food.
 And I always wanted to see a company take this and run with it for the CPG market because I we’re in the middle of a shroom boom.
 And I think we have our supplement hats on.
 But I knew I didn’t want to get into the food space anytime soon.
 And so I’m really excited to see you guys blast off and put mushrooms in the spotlight and every single type of food and beverage out there.
-And this is something I just went to a medicinal mushroom conference in Nantong, China in the fall, it was awesome seeing the innovation and in a lot of their products I saw I think my favorite was cordyceps soy sauce.
+And this is something I just went to a mushroom conference in Nantong, China in the fall, it was awesome seeing the innovation and in a lot of their products I saw I think my favorite was cordyceps soy sauce.
 And it’s like yeah, if you’re gonna eat soy sauce, on a daily basis, maybe multiple times a day, just weave in all these different functional mushrooms and I’m sure it had, it changed the taste profile as well.
 And, and so you not only have, you know the functional ingredients, but you’re changing the taste.
 And I think this is the future of the CPG industry of, you know, adaptogens functional foods.
 I mean, these buzz words are, are undeniably present in our consumerism.
 And we’re going we’re trending towards more clean, more eco friendly.
 And I just want to step back a little bit to the bitter blocker.
 This is certified organic, right?

 Jim Alderink 29:47